Mathematics 270 Linear Algebra I

 Read, and study, pages 164-170 (to “Exercise Set 3.4”) of the textbook.

 When introducing this section, we explained how the same geometrical object can be defined by two types of equations: parametric and vector.
-Review Examples 1, 2 and 3 to observe that the lines and planes in 2 , 3 , and 4 are determined by parametric and vector equations.
+Review Examples 1, 2 and 3 to observe that the lines and planes in , , and are determined by parametric and vector equations.

 In previous sections you learned that vectors can be determined by initial and terminal points.
-This concept can be used for the two-point vector equations of a line in n .
+This concept can be used for the two-point vector equations of a line in .
 Review equations (9) and (10) and Example 4 on page 167 of the textbook.
 The example illustrates the method for defining the equation for the line segment given by Definition 3 on page 168.
 This definition is applied in Example 5.

 Read pages 169 and 170 and observe how the concept of orthogonality is used to define the solution of a homogeneous linear system of equations.
 Also, study the relationship between a nonhomogeneous linear system and its corresponding (or associated) homogeneous system.